wmutils/contrib/README.md

            -u unmaps (hides) group
            -U unmaps all the groups

+### wmnenu.sh

+Uses wname and dmenu to produce a window selection menu similar to CWM's menu-window option.
+Upon selection the script outputs the chosen window id that can then be piped to a focus script.

 ### workspace.sh
 Groups windows into workspaces.
 Stores the current workspace index in /tmp/workspaces/curr by default.